Vivianblithe/Vivianblithe/VHPortfolio.md

 ### Genesys predictive routing articles in the Genesys Cloud CX Resource Center

 This documentation set is for the version of predictive routing released for Genesys Cloud.
 The UI and functionality differs considerably from the Multicloud/hybrid version documented in the manuals above.

+**Note:** The documents linked here are all my own work as the sole writer for a new product.

 * [About predictive routing](https://help.mypurecloud.com/?p=236014)
 * [Predictive routing overview](https://help.mypurecloud.com/?p=236144)